 There are 10 skills covering the full research pipeline: /new-project, /discover, /strategize, /analyze, /write, /review, /revise, /talk, /submit, and /tools.

-Skills can be invoked two ways: explicitly (you type /review Paper/main.tex) or automatically (Claude invokes them when relevant).
+Skills can be invoked two ways: explicitly (you type /review paper/main.tex) or automatically (Claude invokes them when relevant).
 Most of the time, you just describe what you want.

 See the Command Reference for every command, flag, and subcommand.
 See the User Guide for detailed workflow descriptions.